 Wildlife Awareness On Mount St. Piran

-If you’re on any hikes in the area you should practice good wildlife awareness.
-In the region, there are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
-They all present a threat to humans and we should reduce our impact on their natural lives.
+If you’re on any hikes in the area, you should practice good wildlife awareness.
+There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
+They all present a threat to humans, and we should reduce our impact on their natural lives.

-Which means staying alert, traveling in a group, minding children and pets, and finally carrying bear spray and knowing how to use it.
-If you’ve come to the park without bear spray Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use properly.
+This means staying alert, traveling in a group, minding children and pets, and finally carrying bear spray and knowing how to use it.
+If you’ve come to the park without bear spray, Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use them properly.

 What To Wear on the Mount St. Piran Hike